Dr. David Byck, MD

 Sewon Lee, MD, Physical Medicine and Rehabilitation, Sunrise Graduate Medical Education Consortium, Las Vegas, NV

 Dr. Lee is a Program Director of the Physical Medicine and Rehabilitation (PM&R) Residency program at Sunrise Graduate Medical Education Consortium in Las Vegas and Clinical Associate Professor at the University of Nevada at Reno.
 Dr. Lee has served as PM&R Sports Medicine Fellowship Director and was Associate Professor at Albert Einstein College of Medicine prior to joining HCA Healthcare.
 Dr. Lee has authored a book on management of chronic musculoskeletal disorder and published numerous peer-reviewed articles in the different areas of PM&R.

 Abhishek Lunagariya, MD, MHA, Stroke and Vascular Neurology, University of Central Florida College of Medicine, Orlando, FL

-Dr. Lunagariya is an Associate Program Director of Neurology Residency at the University of Central Florida.
+Dr. Lunagariya is an assistant professor of Neurology the University of Central Florida.
 He is a stroke expert with dual training and board certification in Neurology and Vascular Neurology.
 He received Stroke and Vascular Neurology training at the University of California, San Diego under the tutelage of world-renowned stroke expert, Dr. Justin Zivin.
 Dr. Lunagariya is active in stroke research and is a recipient of the prestigious "National Institute of Health StrokeNet-SPOTRIAS" funding award.
 He is frequently invited to various national and international conferences to share his expertise.
 He also serves on the editorial board and as a reviewer of multiple neurology/stroke journals.
 His interests include leadership, healthcare administration and stroke systems of care.